Green Brigade: Support for Black Lives Matter

 In response to the murder of George Floyd, the Green Brigade supported the Black Lives Matter movement and changed a number of streets signs in Glasgow - renaming them after prominent black civil rights leaders and activists.

 Palestinian solidarity

 On Celtic's last game of the 2011–12 season, the Green Brigade organised a display of solidarity with Palestinian prisoners on hunger strike.
 This featured a banner reading "Dignity is More Precious than Food" alongside Palestinian flags.
 A spokesman for the Brigade stated: "We did this in solidarity, to raise awareness and because it's the right thing to do.
 We want Palestinians to know we are thinking about them and encourage Scottish civil society to look at the injustice in Palestine."

 Celtic were fined £8,619 by UEFA for supporters flying Palestinian flags at an August 2016 UEFA Champions League qualifying match against Hapoel Be'er Sheva at Celtic Park.
 The Green Brigade crowdfunded £176,000 in response, the balance of which it donated to Palestinian charities.

+Criticism from the wider club was again directed at the Green Brigade for displaying a banner reading 'Victory to the Resistance' accompanied with Palestinian flags during a match.
+The Green Brigade released a statement on 11 October standing by their decision to display the banner and criticised the club for what they saw as hypocrisy.

+On Oct 7 2023, Celtic’s Green Brigade unfurled two huge banners declaring “Free Palestine” and “Victory to the Resistance”.On 25 October 2023, thousands of Celtic fans, including members of the Green Brigade, flew the Palestinian flag and banners in support of Palestine during a UEFA Champions League group stage match against Atletico Madrid.
+Fans dedicated the song 'You'll Never Walk Alone' in solidarity with Palestinians in Gaza amidst the Gaza war which resulted in thousands of civilian deaths.
+On 31 October 2023, Celtic informed supporters by email that approximately 250 members of the Green Brigade would have their season tickets suspended after "serious issues" related to the Brigade's "unacceptable conduct".

+On 23 December 2023, following a resolution with the Celtic board, the fan group returned to Celtic Park with another display of solidarity with Palestine, with banners quoting 'A Prisoner's Christmas Song', expressing sorrow over the tragic death toll of Israel's war in Gaza which had resulted in over 20,000 Palestinians killed, including 8,000 children, at the time of the match.

+During a UEFA Champions League match against Bayern Munich in February 2025, fans raised a banner stating "Show 'Israel' the red card" to call for Israel to be banned from FIFA competitions.
+The protest inspired similar protests at other clubs throughout the world.